 The Verdun summary is a professional quality, glossy, tri-fold brochure summarizing all key aspects of the battle.
 It also includes important lessons on strategy, tactics, and leadership.
-Request your copy today (or download the PDF file).
+Request your copy today.

 By early 1916, World War I was in its second year.
 Germany was fighting on two fronts – France and Great Britain in the West and Imperial Russia in the East.
 With the prospect of prolonged fighting in the East, Gen. Erich von Falkenhayn, Chief of the German General Staff, believed the war would be decided in the West.
 To break the western stalemate, Falkenhayn planned a battle of attrition.
 He believed the French would defend Verdun, with its significant military and historical importance, to the last man.
 He would, therefore, bleed them “white” and force France to sue for peace.